 Mrs. Brock’s service and commitment to Virginia Wesleyan University continues a long family tradition.
 Her uncle, Douglas McIntyre, served as the College’s first registrar and was a member of the faculty for 25 years.
 Her father, Kenneth R. Perry, served on the Board of Trustees from 1991 until his death in 2004 and was awarded an honorary Doctor of Laws degree in 2002, the first year the College presented honorary degrees.

 Joan Brock served for many years in an administrative role at Dollar Tree Stores, Inc. and K & K Toys.
-She and Macon have been married 52 years.
+She and Macon were married for over 50 years before he passed away.
 They have three children and six grandchildren.